Logan-Crace/Logan-Crace/README.md

-Programmer and engineer with an interest in security and efficient design.
+Programmer and technician with an interest in security and efficient design.
 CompTIA A+ and Network+ certified, and studying for Security+.
 Currently working through The Odin Project curriculum.
 Find me on Discord: Tachyon#1958

 --------------------------------------------------------------------------**Quotations**------------------------------------------------------------------